Pryaxis/Plugins/README.md

 These are the changes made to this page that aren't really plugin related.

-1. Created system for submitting plugins.
+1. Created system for submitting plugins. - May 18, 2020.
+2. Updated system to include TShock test version. - May 18, 2020.

 ### Final note